ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Wilder for notion in tho enso of
+accidents.
+For dust in tho eyes-avoid
+nibbing, dash water into thom. llemovo
-s, tte, with tho round 2&gt;omt of a
+cinders, tte, with tho round 2&gt;omt of a
 lead pencil, licmovo insects from tho
 ear by tepid water, never put a hard
 instrument into tho ear.
 If any artery